Getting things done and out the way, so you check your to-do’s off your list is the best feeling ever.

 The act or habit of procrastinating, or putting off or delaying, especially something requiring immediate attention.

-Meh, you see.
 Not at all as exciting and we’re better off without it.
-Think of the things we’d see and DO if procrastination no longer came to visit.
+Think of the things we’d see and do if procrastination no longer came to visit.

 Elizabeth Gilbert (the author of my favorite book of all time, Big Magic) and many others I assume, states that procrastination basically equals fear, and I second this definition.